TimRudy/ice-chips-verilog/docs/validation-scheme.md

 <summary>Side-by-side</summary>
 <br />

-The context of the two pieces of code, for a quick recap:
+You may want context for the two pieces of code, so here's a quick recap:

 - **The left-hand side** is a **module**.
 That's the basic unit of packaging up Verilog, and the basic unit of hierarchy in a Verilog design or circuit schematic (also referred to as a component or device).
 A module can be composed of nested modules; a module can have parameters (see top line) that allow for reuse of the same code in a different use case, such as instantiating it with a different number of bits.

     The module is a testable unit of functionality:

     - It has its I/O interface; it has its functionality, completely documented.
 The interface, which is the "ports", is a strict boundary of access around the internals - like an API in software.
-The functionality is two things: it's defined entirely in terms of the I/Os; and it's limited in scope, mainly because there shouldn't be too many I/Os - these make it just like a function in software, actually.
+The functionality has two traits: it's defined entirely in terms of the I/Os; and it's limited in scope, mainly because there shouldn't be too many I/Os - these make it just like a function in software, actually.

-    - It's testable for practical reasons, because it plugs into a test bench.
+    - It's testable for practical reasons too - because it plugs into a test bench.
 Instantiate it, and wire up:

         > ttl_7485 #(.WIDTH_IN(WIDTH_IN), ...) dut(.A(A), .B(B), ...);

-        This is a module "ttl_7485" (the type).
+        This is a "ttl_7485" module (the type).
 It's instantiated as "dut" (the name).
 And its I/Os "A", "B", and the rest are listed, connecting to sources/sinks in the test bench.
-Incidentally the instantiation line here counts as nesting the module, as the test bench is a module.
+Incidentally the instantiation line here counts as nesting the module, as the test bench - the file that it's in - is a module.

-- **The right-hand side** you'll see by double-clicking the .ice component in Icestudio to open its code.
+- **The right-hand side** you will see by double-clicking the .ice component in Icestudio to open its code.

     This is Verilog without the module wrapper; all redundancy is removed for user convenience; but Icestudio wraps this code in a module internally.